bl4ckkdev/CFLAT/README.md

 # Example code
 Some important things to note:
-- To use certain libraries, you need to use "need" and then specify them inside of the brackets.
+- To use certain libraries, you need to use "open" and then specify them.
 - "global" means public and "local" means private.
 - OnStart() and OnNewFrame() are special methods which run at the start and at every frame.
 - To make comments you use "**"